-- (1) YWCHSB may create, maintain and use standing offer agreements in accordance with and subject to the provisions of this policy. - (2) Standing offer agreements will have individual contracts issued against them or any work contemplated under the provisions of the Standing Offer Agreement.
+- (1) The board may create, maintain and use standing offer agreements in accordance with and subject to the provisions of this policy. - (2) Standing offer agreements will have individual contracts issued against them or any work contemplated under the provisions of the Standing Offer Agreement. - (3) The aggregate value of all contracts issued against a standing offer agreement will not exceed the sourcing thresholds of the solicitation method used.